Performance rating (chess)

 Performance rating (abbreviated as Rp) in chess is the level a player performed at in a tournament or match based on the number of games played, their total score in those games, and the Elo ratings of their opponents.
 It is the Elo rating a player would have if their performance resulted in no net rating change.

 Due to the difficulty of computing performance rating in this manner, however, the linear method and FIDE method for calculating performance rating are in much more widespread use.
-With these simpler methods, only the average rating (abbreviated as Rc) factors into the calculation instead of the rating of each individual opponent.
+With these simpler methods, only the average rating (abbreviated as Ra) factors into the calculation instead of the rating of each individual opponent.
 Regardless of the method, only the total score is used to determine performance rating instead of individual game results.
 FIDE performance ratings are also used to determine if a player has achieved a norm for FIDE titles such as Grandmaster (GM).

 Definition

 A player's performance rating in a series of games is the Elo rating a player would need to have to expect to get their actual total score against the opponents they faced in those games.
 A practical way to understand the performance rating centers around the fact that a player's actual rating changes after each game played.
 By the definition, the only way a player's actual rating would not change after this series of games is if their rating at the start of these games was already their performance rating over the series.
 With this definition, individual game results do not directly factor into the calculation.
 Unlike the linear and FIDE methods, however, the ratings of individual opponents do affect the calculation.